Belgian Shepherd Malinois

 Belgian Malinois dog breed Bow Wow Meow Pet Insurance

-Breed history of Belgian Malinois
+Breed history of Belgian Shepherd Malinois

 The Belgian Malinois (pronounced MAL-in-wah) was first bred in, and named after, the city of Malines in the northwestern region of Belgium.
 Developed by farmers, the Malinois descended from local shepherd dogs to be a versatile all-rounder who could heard small flocks, guard the farm and even pull carts.